PROGRAM: VIRTUAL CONVENTION

 Presenters:

-Kerrianne Thompson, Public Health Nurse and Youth Engagement Coordinator, Durham Region Health Department
+Kerrianne Thompson, RN, BScN, MN, Public Health Nurse and Youth Engagement Coordinator, Durham Region Health Department

-Emilie Ladouceur, Public Health Nurse and Youth Engagement Coordinator, Durham Region Health Department
+Emilie Ladouceur, RN, BScN, Public Health Nurse and Youth Engagement Coordinator, Durham Region Health Department

 Description: Following the Covid-19 pandemic, Durham Region Health Department restored their youth engagement strategy in 2024.
 The purpose of the Durham Youth Health Group is to engage local youth aged 12-18 to work towards positive health outcomes, for themselves and their fellow peers.
 The youth engagement strategy yielded 307 applications of interest for the Durham Youth Health Group.
 This project successfully demonstrates a collaborative youth engagement approach between youth and their local public health unit.
 The group is youth led, and offers a foundation for youth to have a voice in their community, inform programs and services, and gain skills.